© 2026 WNIJ and WNIU

 IN CLOSING…

-As we wrap up this week’s show, we’d like to remind you all to listen to this past week’s interview.
-Our own Tim Connors spoke with Katie Quittschreiber, the new owner of Lena Brewing Company.
-Tim and Katie talked about Katie’s plans for the taproom moving forward, as well as what it was like to go from employee to top boss.
+As we wrap up this week's show, we'd like to remind you to listen to last week's interview.
+Tim Connors spoke with Katie Quittschreiber, the new owner of Lena Brewing Company.
+Tim and Katie discussed Quittschreiber's plans for the taproom moving forward, as well as her transition from employee to owner.

-This coming Tuesday, Becky Connors will be speaking with Bruce Cubberley.
-Bruce is the executive director of the Freeport Park District and he shares information about summer programming available through the park district.
-That interview will be available starting at noon on Tuesday, May 12th.
-You can find it, and all of our other interviews, on our website, www.freepod.org, or wherever you get your podcasts from.
+This coming Tuesday, Becky Connors will speak with Bruce Cubberley.
+Cubberley is the executive director of the Freeport Park District and shares information about summer programming available through the district.
+The interview will be available starting at noon Tuesday, May 12.
+You can find it, and all of our other interviews, on our website, www.freepod.org, or wherever you get your podcasts.

 This has been Freepod.
 Thank you for listening.